-I'm a writer and editor living in Brussels, where I work for the Economist Intelligence Unit and focus on technology and healthcare.
+I'm a writer and editor living in Brussels, where I focus on technology and healthcare.

 Before entering the field of journalism, I completed a masters and a doctorate in ancient Greek literature at Oxford University.
 For a couple of years I taught full-time at King's College London and I co-authored a book about the Greek philosopher Plutarch, called The Philosopher's Banquet (Oxford University Press, 2011) .

 I decided to become a journalist, got a scholarship to study cultural reporting and criticism at New York University and headed to New York.
 I returned to Europe in 2014 and am now based in Belgium.

 To get in touch, send me an email (